pballada/pballada.github.io/_posts/2024-12-24-xcode-environment-variables.markdown

    - Read environment variables from Swift via `ProcessInfo.processInfo.environment["VARIABLE_NAME"]`.
 This way, you can programmatically enable or disable features at runtime.

 4. **Mind the Checkboxes**
-   - Always verify the environment variables are checked in the scheme; otherwise, they won’t take effect.
+   - Always verify the environment variables are checked in the scheme; otherwise, they won't take effect.

 5. **Share Schemes Wisely**
-   - If your Xcode schemes are version-controlled, ensure you don’t accidentally commit sensitive or local paths.
+   - If your Xcode schemes are version-controlled, ensure you don't accidentally commit sensitive or local paths.

 6. **Remember iOS Device Restrictions**
-   - Most DYLD variables won’t work on a physical iPhone or iPad due to security constraints.
+   - Most DYLD variables won't work on a physical iPhone or iPad due to security constraints.
 Use them primarily on the simulator or macOS.

 ---

 ## Conclusion

-Environment variables—both standard and DYLD—are integral to tailoring your app’s behavior for debugging, testing, and performance analysis.
-Whether you’re reducing console clutter with `OS_ACTIVITY_MODE`, diagnosing networking with `CFNETWORK_DIAGNOSTICS`, or investigating load times with `DYLD_PRINT_STATISTICS`, these tools can save you time and headaches in the long run.
+Environment variables—both standard and DYLD—are integral to tailoring your app's behavior for debugging, testing, and performance analysis.
+Whether you're reducing console clutter with `OS_ACTIVITY_MODE`, diagnosing networking with `CFNETWORK_DIAGNOSTICS`, or investigating load times with `DYLD_PRINT_STATISTICS`, these tools can save you time and headaches in the long run.

 Have a favorite environment variable trick or a unique setup?
-Feel free to share your experiences—I’m always eager to learn new ways to make development faster, safer, and more efficient!
+Feel free to share your experiences—I'm always eager to learn new ways to make development faster, safer, and more efficient!